 Exhibit: students place three copies of their PP/AB (stapled together) in front of their display by 9:00 a.m. on Monday.
 They keep a spare copy.

-Performance & Documentary: students bring four copies of their PP/AB to their presentation.
+Performance and Documentary: students bring four copies of their PP/AB to their presentation.
 Judges retain one copy and return three, which students bring to the runoff presentation.

 Website: students include their PP/AB as separate documents in their website.
 Printed copies are not required during judging.

 Paper: students in the paper category prepare an annotated bibliography but not a process paper.
 The bibliography is stapled to the paper.

 Performances and documentaries that advance to runoffs are announced in the Student Union at about 2:30 p.m. on Monday.
 Exhibit, website, and historical paper runoffs are not posted.
 Judges do not interview students again during the runoff phase in any category.